 The Board is responsible for the system of internal control.
 The Audit & Risk Committee report sets out the internal control framework which is designed to safeguard Member and Society assets and to facilitate the effectiveness and efficiency of operations which helps to ensure the reliability of internal and external reporting and assists in compliance with applicable laws and regulations.
 The Board is also responsible for setting our risk appetite and ensuring that there is a robust system for risk management in place.
-The Board has delegated to the Audit & Risk Committee oversight of the relationship with the External Auditor to ensure that they remain independent and objective.
+The Board has delegated to the Audit & Risk Committee oversight of the relationship with the External and Internal Auditors (who are external to the Society) to ensure that they remain independent and objective.
 The Board confirms that it has conducted a review of the effectiveness of the Society's risk management and internal control systems in operation during the year.
 The Board considers that the risk review activities addressed the key aspects of risk management and internal control for the year under review.